Amarin Reports Fourth Quarter and Full Year 2022 Financial Results and Provides Business Update

 Conference Call and Webcast Information:

-Amarin will host a conference call February 25, 2021, at 7:30 a.m.
+Amarin will host a conference call on March 1, 2023, at 8:00 a.m.
 ET to discuss this information.
-The conference call can be heard live on the investor relations section of the company's website at www.amarincorp.com, or via telephone by dialing 877-545-0320 within the United States, 973-528-0016 from outside the United States, and referencing conference ID 635842.
+The conference call can be accessed on the investor relations section of the company's website at www.amarincorp.com, or via telephone by dialing 888-506-0062 within the United States, 973-528-0011 from outside the United States, and referencing conference ID 367970.
 A replay of the call will be made available for a period of two weeks following the conference call.
-To hear a replay of the call, dial 877-481-4010, PIN: 40090.
+To listen to a replay of the call, dial 877-481-4010 from within the United States and 919-882-2331 from outside of the United States, and reference conference ID 46629.
 A replay of the call will also be available through the company's website shortly after the call.

 Use of Non-GAAP Adjusted Financial Information

-Non-GAAP adjusted net income was derived by taking GAAP net (loss) income and adjusting it for non-cash stock-based compensation expense.
+Non-GAAP adjusted net (loss) income was derived by taking GAAP net loss and adjusting it for non-cash stock-based compensation expense and restructuring expense.
 Management uses these non-GAAP adjusted financial measures for internal reporting and forecasting purposes, when publicly providing its business outlook, to evaluate the company’s performance and to evaluate and compensate the company’s executives.
 The company has provided these non-GAAP financial measures in addition to GAAP financial results because it believes that these non-GAAP adjusted financial measures provide investors with a better understanding of the company’s historical results from its core business operations.

 While management believes that these non-GAAP adjusted financial measures provide useful supplemental information to investors regarding the underlying performance of the company’s business operations, investors are reminded to consider these non-GAAP measures in addition to, and not as a substitute for, financial performance measures prepared in accordance with GAAP.
 Non-GAAP measures have limitations in that they do not reflect all of the amounts associated with the company’s results of operations as determined in accordance with GAAP.
 In addition, it should be noted that these non-GAAP financial measures may be different from non-GAAP measures used by other companies, and management may utilize other measures to illustrate performance in the future.

-Amarin is a rapidly growing, innovative pharmaceutical company leading a new paradigm in cardiovascular disease management.
-From our scientific research foundation to our focus on clinical trials, and now our commercial expansion, we are evolving and growing.
-In 2009, Amarin had fewer than twenty employees.
-Today, with offices in Bridgewater, New Jersey in the United States, Dublin in Ireland, and Zug in Switzerland, Amarin has approximately 1,000 employees and commercial partners and suppliers around the world.
+Amarin is an innovative pharmaceutical company leading a new paradigm in cardiovascular disease management.
+From our scientific research foundation to our focus on clinical trials, and now our global commercial expansion, we are evolving and growing rapidly.
+Amarin has offices in Bridgewater, New Jersey in the United States, Dublin in Ireland, Zug in Switzerland, and other countries in Europe as well as commercial partners and suppliers around the world.
 We are committed to rethinking cardiovascular risk through the advancement of scientific understanding of the impact on society of significant residual risk that exists beyond traditional therapies, such as statins for cholesterol management.

 About VASCEPA® (icosapent ethyl) Capsules